How to Remove Schools From Your CSS Profile

 What are the Biggest Differences?

 Cost: The FAFSA is free to fill out, but the CSS application comes at a cost.
-There is a $9 base fee plus an additional $16 per school -- or $25 if only applying for one school.
-However, the application fee can be waived for eligible students.
+There is a $25 fee for the first school and an additional fee of $16 for each additional school.
+Fee waivers are available for eligible students.
 It’s important to note that while most colleges and universities require the CSS application, not all do.

 Questions asked: The CSS will require more information then the FAFSA.
 The CSS looks at your ability to pay for school and will ask for your parents financial status as well as your own.
 Institutions are able to customize questions and ask ones that do not appear on the FAFSA.
 It will take more time to complete, and could be more difficult for students with extenuating circumstances like divorced, separated, or never-married parents.
 If you have divorced parents, the application will ask for the financial information from each parent and their spouse, if they are remarried.
 However, this could be beneficial.
 For example, if a student lives with only one parent, and they are earning less money than the other parent -- the student could be offered more money.

 Submission Deadline.
-The FAFSA has a single deadline to submit the application, whereas each school has their own deadline for the CSS.
+The FAFSA has multiple deadlines — federal, state, and school-specific.
+See our financial aid deadlines guide for the full 2026–27 calendar.
+Each school has their own deadline for the CSS.
 These usually align with admissions deadlines.

 Young smiling man working with a laptop in an office